The Land Drainage Recovery Programme (LDRP).

 |Culture||The community's perception of a resource and its value, indicated by community involvement in management, celebration of past events, and planning for the future|

 |Drainage||Includes inter-relationships between groundwater and surface water, natural flow regimes, and management of storm events|

-Once a project is included in the LDRP it follows a process which takes it from early investigations through to options design (this is where we take a close look at possible options and do some preliminary designs), public consultation and, if approved, detailed designs and construction.
+Once a project is included in the LDRP it follows a process that takes it from early investigations through to options design (a closer look at possible options, including preliminary designs), public consultation and, if approved, detailed designs and construction.

-Not every project that is considered moves from early investigation through to options design.
-For some projects, investigations may reveal repair or remediation is needed, but equally adaptation and careful management may be a better option.
+Not every project considered moves from early investigation through to options design.
+For some projects, investigations may reveal repair or remediation is needed, but adaptation and careful management may be a better option.

 Find out about projects happening in your area.